-Before all non-virtual events came to a complete halt, January 2020 saw The NAMM Show in Anaheim, California, one of the world's largest conferences for music products, professional audio, and event technology industry.
+Before all non-virtual events came to a complete halt, January 2020 saw The NAMM Show in Anaheim, California, one of the world's largest conferences for music products, professional audio, and the event technology industry.
 On this occasion, Martin Guitars and the NAMM teamed up with REVERB to take the first step toward eliminating single-use plastic at the event.
 REVERB is a nonprofit dedicated to empowering millions of individuals to take action toward a better future for people and the planet through music.
-They are partnered with a lot of musicians like Tame Impala, Billie Eilish, Dave Matthews Band, The 1975, to "green up" their concerts.
+They are partnered with many musicians like Tame Impala, Billie Eilish, Dave Matthews Band, The 1975, to "green up" their concerts.

 “When future generations look back at what we’ve done together, my hope is for them to see how much of our great tradition we have sustained, while at the same time, to see how boldly we have moved into the future.”

 Chris Martin, Chairman & CEO

 Martin Guitar has a long history of environmental stewardship.
 Although their ecological policies were formalized in 1990, the brand has been concerned about the poaching of African elephants since the 1970s, when it first replaced the ivory used in its instruments with a synthetic material.
 In 2013, the company planned to phase out using the material on all of its models.
 Today, the PMI (Preserved Mammoth Ivory), like elephant ivory before, has been completely removed from its supply chain and is no longer used on any guitar model it manufactures.